 As any recovering addict will tell you, one of the most important parts of recovery is the continued monitoring and maintenance of sobriety.
 This is best achieved by participating in a treatment center alumni program that actively encourages participation.
 It should also have recurring instances of meetups and continual check ins to see how you are doing.
 Talk with admissions representatives about their alumni program, and see if you can speak to the center’s alumni.

-At Landmark Recovery, we believe in putting our patients’ needs first.
+At Landmark Recovery, with our treatment center we believe in putting our patients’ needs first.
 When you have decided that you are ready to take your life back, and beat your addiction, we are here for you.
 Living a life free from the influence of mind altering substances is the ultimate goal of the whole staff at Landmark Recovery.
 If you’re interested in learning more about an effective drug and alcohol rehab center, contact the team at Landmark Recovery.